Investing Real Estate Investing

 • May make your investment illiquid for a period of time

-Flipping houses is the art of buying a property for a below-market price and selling it for a higher price after making improvements.
-This often involves purchasing distressed properties, which are in need of repairs, and fixing them up to increase their value.
-The upgrades can be minor, such as installing new carpet, or more extensive, such as replacing a roof.
+Flipping houses is the process of buying a property for a below-market price and selling it for a higher price after making improvements.
+This often involves purchasing distressed properties that are in need of repairs and fixing them up to increase their value.
+The upgrades could be relatively minor, such as installing new carpet, or more extensive, such as replacing a roof.

 Your profit is the new sales price minus your selling costs, purchase price, repair costs, and carrying costs, such as utilities, insurance, and HOA fees.
-A general rule when learning how to invest money is to do some math before you commit to an investment.
+When learning how to invest money, and especially with real estate, I always recommend you do some math before you commit to an investment.
+After all, buying a house is the biggest purchase most people will make in their lifetime.
+I’d want to know the math behind my potential profit before investing.

 Learn more